Simcha Rotem

 Simcha Rotem (born Simcha (Szymon) Rathajzer, also known by his nom de guerre Kazik; 24 February 1924 – 22 December 2018) was a Polish-Israeli veteran who was a member of the Jewish underground in Warsaw and served as the head courier of the Jewish Fighting Organization (ŻOB), which planned and executed the Warsaw Ghetto Uprising against the Nazis.
-He was one of the last two surviving Jewish fighters in the Warsaw uprising and the last surviving fighter from the 1943 Warsaw Ghetto Uprising.
+He was one of the last two surviving Jewish fighters in the Warsaw uprising.

 Early life

 Rotem was born in 1924 in Warsaw, Poland.
 He experienced antisemitism early in his life and was a member of the Akiva Zionist youth movement.

 The Second World War

 As World War II broke out, Rotem was injured in a German bombing campaign which struck his family home.
 His brother and several members of his family were killed.

 The Warsaw Ghetto

 In 1942 he joined the Jewish Fighting Organization (ŻOB).
 Rotem became particularly useful as a courier for the Warsaw Ghetto fighters.
 He had the nickname "Kazik"—an abbreviation of a Polish name "Kazimierz" (Casimir), which means in Polish "someone who destroys opponent's prestige/glory during battle".